-1. The college grants excused absences for students when the following conflict with or prohibit attendance of classes or participation in coursework: 1) representing BCF; 2) military duty; 3) legal proceedings.
+- 1. The college grants excused absences for students when the following conflict with or prohibit attendance of classes or participation in coursework: 1) representing BCF; 2) military duty; 3) legal proceedings.
 An excused absence provides an exemption from attendance in a class session but does not exempt the student from the work required in most cases.
-With an excused absence,

-- a student is given allowances regarding time and due dates commensurate with the excused time away. - 2.
+With an excused absence, a student is given allowances regarding time and due dates commensurate with the excused time away.
+To travel and have excused absences for class trips, a student must be officially enrolled in the applicable course or have other official institutional assignments.
+Students with excessive absences and/or poor grades for the semester should not travel and will not be granted excused absences. - 2.
 Students must be present or active during the first week of the semester or risk being dropped from the course. - 3.
 In all cases attendance is counted from the first day of the semester.